-A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful and dream of creating sacred music that reflects them, both for the Church and for what St. Augustine called "the little Church"---the Catholic home.
+A recent convert to Catholicism from Anglicanism, I admire the good, the true, and the beautiful and dream of creating music that reflects them, both for the Church and for what St. Augustine called "the little Church"---the Catholic home.

 Faith, music, and literature have been part of my life from the beginning.
 I owe a great debt to my family, for whom these things have always been important.
-One of my relatives was a Methodist circuit rider in 19th-century Illinois.
+One of my relatives was a Methodist circuit rider in nineteenth-century Illinois.
 A great-grandmother and grandmother were dedicated church musicians.
 My mother and her three sisters all received thorough training in classical music; one of my earliest memories is of my mother singing rhymes from Winnie-the-Pooh to her own melodies.

 I was born in Detroit and spent my childhood in the Midwest, learning piano, viola, and voice as a schoolgirl in Brookings, South Dakota.
 Having moved to Rochester, New York, I studied voice in the Preparatory Division of the Eastman School of Music and began taking Russian at Brighton High, the public high school from which I was graduated.
-(I am not of Russian descent, but fell in love with the culture after reading Anna Karenina in translation at age 14.)
+(I am not of Russian descent, but fell in love with the culture after reading Anna Karenina in translation during the summer when I was fourteen.)
 It was at Brighton High that several great teachers inspired me to take poetry seriously both as a reader and as a writer.